mwzig/WordSearch/README.md

 ## 5. Explanation about the Two GitHub Repositories
 I started with a repo named wordsearch, then renamed it to wordsearchw-ogradle.   wordsearchw-ogradle contains the original development history of this project.
 When I created the project, I was on a plane and did not have wifi access, so I could not create the project using the gradle build script I normally get from the web.
 (I do need to further my knowledge of gradle because in class we just got the script from wcci's github, ran it, did a gradle eclipse then imported the project into eclipse, without really having an underlying understanding).

-I then created a new wordsearch repo after starting my project with a gradle build and gradle eclipse.
+I then created a new WordSearch repo after starting my project with a gradle build and gradle eclipse.
 I copied the class files over from the old project and continued development.
 I thought it would be the cleanest way to have a better directory structure and history.

 ## 6. Construction Notes